3Gsman/DeepTerminologyExtraction/keyphrase_extractor/README.txt

 INSTALATION:

-Python 3.8 or higher is requiered to use this program.
+Python 3.8 or higher is requiered to run this program.

 This program uses the FLAIR library: https://github.com/flairNLP/flair, it can be download using pip with the following command: pip3 install flair